 More than 90% of bladder carcinomas are transitional cell carcinomas derived from the uroepithelium.
-About 6% to 8% are squamous cell carcinomas, and 2% are adenocarcinomas.
-Adenocarcinomas may be either of urachal origin or of nonurachal origin; the latter type is generally thought to arise from metaplasia of chronically irritated transitional epithelium.
-Pathologic grade, which is based on cellular atypia, nuclear abnormalities, and the number of mitotic figures is of great prognostic importance.References
+About 2% to 7% are squamous cell carcinomas, and 2% are adenocarcinomas.
+Adenocarcinomas may be of urachal origin or nonurachal origin; the latter type is generally thought to arise from metaplasia of chronically irritated transitional epithelium.
+Small cell carcinomas also may develop in the bladder.[2,3] Sarcomas of the bladder are very rare.

 Pathologic grade of transitional cell carcinomas, which is based on cellular atypia, nuclear abnormalities, and the number of mitotic figures, is of great prognostic importance.References